iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 - we have 2 instances, but demand may inc.
 - instead of adding instances manually, use EC2 autoscaling, more capacity based on a threshold in CloudWatch.
-- ec2 CPU goes up, CloudWatch triggers the alarm, and autoscale is asked to give more ec2 instances. each is added to ALB with health checks and thus high horizontal scalability. hence CPU down across the fleet.
+- ec2 CPU goes up, CloudWatch triggers the alarm, and auto scale is asked to give more ec2 instances. each is added to ALB with health checks and thus high horizontal scalability. hence CPU down across the fleet.
 - Three main components of EC2 Auto Scaling are as follows:
   - Launch template or configuration: What resource should be automatically scaled?
   - EC2 Auto Scaling Group: Where should the resources be deployed?